-If you own an IRA or SEP IRA Contract, you can participate in the minimum distribution program during the Accumulation Phase (and Income Period, if applicable).
+If you own an IRA or SEP IRA Contract, you can participate in the minimum distribution program during the Accumulation Phase.
+If you have an Inherited IRA Contract or Inherited Roth IRA Contract, we generally require you to participate in the minimum distribution program when you purchase this Contract.
 Under this program, we make payments to you designed to meet the applicable minimum distribution requirements imposed by the Code for a Qualified Contract.
 RMD payments are not subject to a withdrawal charge, but they reduce the free withdrawal privilege amount during the Contract Year.
 We do not consider deductions we make for financial adviser fees that you choose to have us pay from this Contract to be RMD payments.
 However, Contract Value is one of the components we use to calculate RMD payments, so these deductions may reduce your future RMD payments.
-We apply the Daily Adjustment to the Index Option Values if RMD payments are deducted on days other than the Term End Date.
+We apply the Daily Adjustment to the Index Option Values if RMD payments are deducted on days other than a Term End Date.
 This contract may not be appropriate if you intend to take RMD payments from an Index Option on days other than a Term End Date.
 You should consult your tax adviser before purchasing a Qualified Contract subject to RMD payments.